 The MODE Model

 The MODE model provides a theoretical framework for differentiating the means by which individuals process information: deliberate versus spontaneous processing (Fazio, 1990).
-Building on attitude accessibility literature, the MODE model proposes that motivation and opportunity to process information are two key determinants of whether accessible attitudes affect consequent behaviors (Fazio, 1990).
+Building on the attitude accessibility literature, the MODE model proposes that motivation and opportunity to process information are two key determinants of whether accessible attitudes affect consequent behaviors (Fazio, 1990).

 First, when individuals are highly motivated to process information, they put more cognitive effort into information retrieval relevant to the judgement of the attitude object and will deliberate more carefully.
 Therefore, for high-motivation-to-process consumers, accessible attitudes have decreased influence on consequent behaviors, because these individuals not only use these highly salient cues to form judgments, but additionally consult carefully curated past memories and experiences.
 When individuals are low in motivation to process information, accessible attitudes significantly influence consequent behavior, since individuals will make judgements based on strong, easy-to-retrieve attitudes without deliberating on them too much (Fazio & Olson, 2014).